romsssss/romsssss.github.io/_posts/2026-01-06-why-turning-your-camera-on-matters-in-remote-software-teams.md

 This maps *perfectly* to modern software teams.

-## The communication bandwidth pyramid (remote team edition)

 Not all communication channels are equal.
 Here’s a practical hierarchy, from richest to poorest:

-{% include image.html url="/assets/image/posts/2026-01-06-why-turning-your-camera-on-matters-in-remote-software-teams/communication-bandwith-pyramid.png" alt="Communication Bandwith Pyramid" %}
+{% include image.html url="/assets/image/posts/2026-01-06-why-turning-your-camera-on-matters-in-remote-software-teams/communication-bandwith-pyramid.png" alt="Communication Bandwith Pyramid" caption="The communication bandwidth pyramid (remote team edition)" %}

 The higher you go: